woodnsec/IoT-Forensics/README.md

   - Consider what other types of devices could be developed in the near future.

 ## Resources Needed
-Every team needs *something* to pull off their project.
-Clearly identify the technologies and products involved in your project.

-Under your requirements section in the README.md file in your GitHub repo, clearly identify the technologies, products, and languages involved in your project.
-Include a table that identifies which team member will investigate each needed resource.
-Also include a column indicating whether or not material resources are needed from Dr. Hale.

 |Resource  | Dr. Hale needed? | Investigating Team member | Description |
 |-------------------|---------|---------------------------|-------------|
 | FTK | No | Elisabeth Henderson | Confer with Dr. Grispos to gain access to FTK and the Steal labs. |
 | Kali Linux | No | Ronald Ramirez | Research penetration testing tools in a Kali environment that would aid in an IoT Forensics investigation. |
 | IoT Devices | No | Nate Wood and Amber Makovicka | Relevant devices include wearables, Google Home, Philip Hue lightbulbs (potential), and Arduino. |
 | Device & Toolkit Documentation | Yes | Ashley Leedom | Gather available documentation for IoT devices and forensic toolkits. |

-## First Sprint Plan
-This milestone represents the first step forward in your capstone project.
-As part of that effort, you need to plan your first real sprint.
-This part of the milestone is strictly captured by GitHub Projects (its a `Kanban` board technology like Trello).
-In your Kanban board, create a board following the structure discussed in class (see Lecture 4).
-Use this structure to identify the tasks that you will tackle in your first sprint.
-Put those tasks in the **Sprint To-do** category.

-## Teamwork
-Lastly, it is important that you realize you are working on a TEAM (except for the few of you that are soloing).
-I will say now, that your grade is dependent on your participation.
-I will not allow individuals to sluff off on a team.
-Your grade is therefore based partly on a *participation factor*.
-Essentially if you don't participate (and trust me We will know) - you will not get all of the team points on your project grade.